UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Implementation details

 \section{Implementation details}

-\subsection{Machine environment}
+\subsection{Machine Environment}

-Main of our experiments are conducted on eight AMD INSTINCT MI210 64G GPUs.
-For the time test analysis, we conducted the experiment on a single NVIDIA A100 80GB GPU and a single AMD INSTINCT MI210 64G GPU.
+Main of our experiments are conducted on eight AMD MI210 64G GPUs.
+Some experiments are conducted on NVIDIA A100 80GB GPUs.
+Based on our comparison, apart from significant differences in inference speed, the final performance shows slight differences.